I don’t have any projects to do right now. Can I put my license on hold without having to retest and pay my license fee?

 We accept the following tests for the following license types:

-Do I have to come into the Licensing Committee meeting to request my license?
+Do I have to come into the Licensing Committee meeting to request my license/registration?

-Once your file is complete, staff will review the contents to determine if we need further information to evaluate your qualifications, knowledge and experience.
-Some license requests are placed on the consent calendar and an appearance at the committee is not required.
-Other license requests will require an appearance before the committee.
+Once your file is complete, staff will review the contents to determine if further information is needed to evaluate your qualifications, knowledge, and experience.
+Some license/registration requests are placed on the consent calendar and an appearance at the Licensing Committee is not required.
+Other license/registration requests will require an appearance before the Licensing Committee.
 If your appearance is required, staff will call you to notify you.
 Notwithstanding, please understand that during the committee meeting a consent item may be removed from the consent agenda, therefore requiring an appearance.

 What are the requirements for insurance?